andysun2015/OPCUA-Adapter-For-Multiple-Opcua-Server/README.md

     ```
     Once there's no any certificate matched in the `CertPath`, then the OPC\-UA client wouldn't go on the communication with the OPC\-UA server.

+4. Configure json file polling time of Lambda.
+    MOdify the field `checkServerConfigInterval` in client_config.json to adjust the polling interval in mini second of Lambda reading json file.

+    ```json
+    [
+     {
+        "keepSessionAlive": "true",
+        "connectionStrategy": {
+        "maxRetry":100000,
+        "initialDelay":2000,
+        "maxDelay":10000
+        },
+        "checkServerConfigInterval":1000
+     }
+    ]
+    ```

+    In this case of "checkServerConfigInterval":1000, Lambda function will poll json file once 1 second.
 5. Upload your Lambda

    Create a Greengrass Lambda function\.
 You can find more details on how to do that in [Configure the Lambda Function for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/config-lambda.htmlconfig-lambda.md)\.
 In a nutshell, create a Lambda function code archive by doing the following: